user-grinch/Project-Props/README.md

    → All vegetation will then be handled by IVD `.ipl` files = no duplication.

 2. Delete `Proper_Fixes\Proper Fixes\Misc\data\procobj.dat`.
    → Not needed anymore, IVD already manages vegetation.

-3. The elephant in the room:
-   - `Proper_Fixes\Proper Fixes\Misc\data\.objectdat\object.dat`
-   - By default this is disabled.
-   - With **FastLoader** you can now enable it safely:
-     Rename it to `object.fastloader` and delete `.` from the folder's name.
-FastLoader will handle it without crashes.

    This way you get:
 - Proper Fixes bug corrections
 - Increased Vegetation Distance with high draw distance
 - Project Props procedural small details

-- Full FastLoader compatibility
+## ⚠️ Object.dat mods
+Mods that edit `object.dat` values of original positions must be merged manually and copied to the `/data` folder — Fastloader enforces this behavior.
+Project Props 3 uses Fastloader only to load **additional lines** for newly added objects into the `object.dat` file inside `/data`.

 ## ⚠️ Procobj.dat / surfinfo.dat Mods